petzval/btferret/README.md

 btfpy.Classic_server(ANY_DEVICE,classic_callback,10,btfpy.KEY_ON | btfpy.PASSKEY_LOCAL)

+  # a universal server allows multiple connections from any device
+  # and also acts as an LE server
+  # and has a timer function (100 here = 10 seconds)

+btfpy.Universal_server(universal_callback,10,btfpy.KEY_ON | btfpy.PASSKEY_LOCAL,100);

 # This classic_callback routine receives packets sent by the client.
 # It works the same way for NODE and CLASSIC connections so the
 # same code can be used for both.
+# See Universal server for equivalent universal_callback code

 def classic_callback(clientnode,data,datlen)
   # data is a byte array with datlen bytes from clientnode